fnsvalue-git/Web-BSASampleAppForChallenge/docs/web/start/register.md

 ## Prerequisites for Authentication

-Pre-registration process below is required if a client wishes to activate the Guardian CCS Authentication.
+If the actual user wishes to activate the Guardian CCS authentication, pre-registration process is required as described below.

-1. Download the Guardian CCS mobile application and sign up for it
+1. Download the Guardian CCS mobile app and sign in
-   1. Search for 'Guardian CCS' or 'fnsvalue' at the Play Store/App Store and download the application
+   1. Search for the 'Guardian CCS' or 'fnsvalue' at the Play Store/App Store and download the app
-   2. In case of new user, sign up is required.
+   2. In case of new user, sign in is required
-2. Connect to the client website
+2. Link to the client website
-   1. Menu > My information > Connect to the site
+   1. Go through Menu > My information > Trusted Website
-   2. Search for client websites' name
+   2. Search for the client websites' name
-   3. Click the button to connect with the client site
+   3. Click the [Link] button to connect with the client site
-3. Now can authenticate using Guardian CCS information
+3. Now the user can authenticate with the Guardian CCS information